zhansu98/song-library-backend/README.MD

     - Functions    : 84.44% ( 38/45 )
     - Lines        : 85.85% ( 85/99 )
 - Testing prioritized the biggest component with the most logic inside.

+- Future Considerations (some future features to implement):
+    - Packaging up the frontend and backend into one executable file for ease of running
+    - Possibly downgrading language versions to ones that are more widely used